vipulgupta2048/firedocs/Integrations/Pusher Channels/Actions/Access and manage saved Pusher Channels.md

 ## Prerequisites

+- An existing Pusher Channel
+- A configured and saved channel request.

 ## Directions

+1. In order to open or manage a channel you saved earlier, click on the `Channels` dock.
-1. Select a channel type you want to filter.
-2. Click the upward arrow key to open channel.
+2. Select a channel type you want to filter and click on the `Arrow` icon to open a channel and the `Round` icon to subscribe the channel.
-3. click on the round icon to subscribe to the channel.
+3. In order to delete a channel, click on the `trash` icon on the right of the channel name.

 ## Additional Resources